-However, if the temporary restraining order is served to the respondent alongside a court hearing notice, the judge will allow the petitioner to present his/her evidence whether the respondent is present or absent.
+However, if the temporary restraining order is served to the respondent alongside a court hearing notice, the judge will allow the petitioner to present his/her evidence whether the respondent and his domestic violence attorney are present or absent.
 If present, the respondent will be given a chance to object to the introduction of the evidence and can cross-examine the petitioner, as well as any other witness.

 The judge will then rule on visitation and custody issues based on the facts presented.
 If the preventing directive is granted, either the respondent or the petitioner can file for the removal of the restraining order at any point in the future.

 For more information, contact an experienced domestic violence attorney.